 Tesla wanted most to provide free electricity to the world.
 He is said to have “displayed remarkable imagination and creativity as well as a poetic touch”.2

-Alda is an American actor, director, and screenwriter, who would have been best known for his role in the TV series, Mash, prior to his profound revelation on intuition (and one well reiterated) .
+Alan Alda, an American actor, director, and screenwriter, is best known for his role in the TV series, Mash, prior to his profound revelation on intuition (and one well reiterated) .

 In the Commencement Speech at Connecticut College, 1980, Alan Alda had this to say on intuition: “Have the nerve to go into unexplored territory.
 Be brave enough to live life creatively.
 The creative is the place where no one else has ever been.
 It is not the previously known.
 You have to leave the city of your comfort and go into the wilderness of your intuition.
 You can’t get there by bus, only by hard work and risk and by not quite knowing what you’re doing, but what you’ll discover will be wonderful.
 What you’ll discover will be yourself.”